stix26/agi-system-v2/README.md

 This repository is a proof of concept.
 Many components are placeholders or stubs intended for experimentation.
 The current assembly implementation only demonstrates initialization and shutdown sequences.
-Advanced features described in the documentation are not fully implemented.
+Advanced features described in the documentation are not fully implemented. **Do not rely on this code for production use.**

 ## Contributing